Shingles vaccine

 Zostavax stopped being distributed in the U.S. in 2020.
 Today, doctors recommend getting the Shingrix vaccine even if you previously had the Zostavax vaccine.
 Your provider can tell you how long you should wait before getting the Shingrix vaccine after the Zostavax vaccine.

-Who needs the shingles vaccine?
+Who should get the shingles vaccine?

 Health care providers recommend the shingles vaccine for all adults 50 and older.
 People with weakened immune systems may need the shingles vaccine as early as age 19.